Marcel Reece

-Marcel Antoine Wayne Reece (born June 23, 1985) is an American former football fullback who was the Senior Vice President, Chief of Staff for the Las Vegas Raiders of the National Football League (NFL).
-He was signed by the Miami Dolphins as an undrafted free agent in 2008.
-He played college football as a wide receiver at Washington.
-He has also been a member of the Oakland Raiders and Seattle Seahawks.
-Reece became an executive with the Las Vegas Raiders in 2020.
+Marcel Antoine Wayne Reece (born June 23, 1985) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football as a wide receiver for the Washington Huskies and was signed by the Miami Dolphins as an undrafted free agent after the 2008 NFL draft.
+He was also a member of the Oakland Raiders and the Seattle Seahawks.
+After his playing career, Reece became an executive with the Las Vegas Raiders in 2020.

-High school and college
+Early life

 Reece attended Hesperia High School in Hesperia, California, where he was a first-team All-league performer in football, basketball and track.
 In football, he earned All-league honors as a wide receiver.

+In track & field, Reece competed as a sprinter while at Hesperia, earning All-league honors.
+He recorded a personal-best time of 49.8 seconds in the 400-meter dash as a senior.
+In addition, he also recorded a 4.45-second 40-yard dash, bench-pressed 360 pounds and had a 34-inch vertical.

+College career

-He continued his playing career at Chaffey College where he posted 25 receptions for 600 yards and 7 touchdowns.
+Reece continued his football career at Chaffey College where he posted 25 receptions for 600 yards and 7 touchdowns.
 Reece decided to transfer to El Camino College the following year where he posted 47 catches for 1,286 yards and 13 touchdowns.
 This performance earned him a scholarship to the University of Washington.
 He broke out during his senior year and made 39 catches for 761 yards and 8 touchdowns.
 The most notable play of Reece's career came against the University of Arizona where he had a 98-yard reception for a touchdown, which is the longest play from scrimmage in UW history.
 He also became a member of the Omega Psi Phi fraternity.

-In track & field, Reece competed as a sprinter while at Hesperia, earning All-league honors.
-He recorded a personal-best time of 49.8 seconds in the 400-meter dash as a senior.
-In addition, he also recorded a 4.45-second 40-yard dash, bench-pressed 360 pounds and had a 34-inch vertical.

 Professional career

+Pre-draft

 Despite posting a 4.4-second 40-yard dash, Reece was not drafted.
-He was noted as a "tweener" scouts did not know what position would fit Marcel in the NFL.
+He was noted as a "tweener", meaning that scouts did not know what position would fit him in the NFL.
 He was noted as being too big to be a receiver and too small to be a tight end.